-4. Tax due to include interest and penalty for recovery from directors and partners of LLP
+4. Tax due from a company/LLP to include interest and penalty in case of recovery from directors/ partners

 Provisions of section 179 whereby tax due from a private company can be recovered from the director is being amended to clarify that the tax due shall also include interest and penalty thereon as well as any other sum payable under the Act.
 Similar amendment is being made under section 167C of the Income Tax Act for recovery of tax from partners in respect of liability of LLP.
 This amendment shall be effective from 1st June, 2013.